 Characteristics: Not studied as an allergen.
-Rare case of mycotic keratitis reported.
-A potential for toxin production is not known.
+A rare case of mycotic keratitis was reported.
+The potential for toxin production is not known.

 Some species have distinguishing spore characteristics and are recognizable.
-Generally it is difficult to distinguish Periconia spore from the smuts, myxomycetes and certain species of Periconia.
+Generally, it is difficult to distinguish the Periconia spore from the smuts, myxomycetes, and certain species of Periconia.

 Grows on dead grass in pastures.
 Causes facial eczema in ruminants.

 The Zygomycetous fungus is reported to be allergenic.
-It cause mucorosis in immune compromised individuals.
+It causes mucorosis in immune-compromised individuals.
 It occupies a biological miche similar to Mucor sp.
 It is often linked to occupational allergy.
 The sites of infection are the lung, nasal, sinus, brain, eye, and skin.
 Infection may have multiple sites.

-A reddish yeast typically found in moist environments such as carpeting, cooling coils, and drain pans.
-In some countries it is the most common yeast genus identified in indoor air.
-This yeast has been reported to allergenic.
+A reddish yeast is typically found in moist environments such as carpeting, cooling coils, and drain pans.
+In some countries, it is the most common yeast genus identified in indoor air.
+This yeast has been reported to be allergenic.
 Positive skin tests have been reported.
 It has colonized in terminal patients.

 Characteristics: Type I allergies (hay fever, asthma)

 Rusts have both wet and dry spores.
 Wind disperses the urediospores, teliospores, basidiospores, and aeciospores.
 The basidiospores and aeciospores have an active spore release mechanism.
 Rusts do not grow indoors unless their host plants are present.
 They are parasitic plant pathogens and need a living host for growth.
 Rust urediospores and teliospores are airborne; they are distinctive and readily identifiable on spore trap slides.

 Reported to be allergenic.
 Baker’s yeast.